JMustang/Curso_de_Python/Python_Basico/python.md

 # not – negação
 # is – é
 # is not – não é
-# in – esta contido
+# in – está contido
-# not in – não esta contido
+# not in – não está contido

 # exemplo prático

 2<4 and 2==4